serokell/blog-posts/structs-in-rust/article.md

 - Manually write an implementation.
 - **Derive** it.
 The compiler is capable of providing basic implementations for a fixed list of traits via the `#[derive]` macro.

-In this article, we'll cover only the second option because it is the shortest way to achieve our needs.

-Let's add a new line before the `Point` definition:
+Let's start with the second option.
+We need to add a special line before the `Point` definition:

 ```
 #[derive(Debug, PartialEq, Eq, Default)]